 DEFINITION OF TERMS:

-Personal Information – Any information that can be used to distinguish, identify or contact a specific individual.
-This information can include an individual’s opinions or beliefs, as well as facts about, or related to, the individual.
+Personal Information – Personal information has the same meaning as in the Freedom of Information and Protection of Privacy Act and is defined as recorded (or unrecorded) information about an identifiable individual.
+Any information that can be used to distinguish, identify or contact a specific individual.
+This information can include an individual’s opinions or views, as well as facts about, or related to, the individual.
 This personal information does not include business contact information or publicly available information.

 Stakeholder – person, group or organization that has interest or concern or relationship with Youville Centre (stakeholders for the purpose of this policy includes: employees, volunteers including Board of Directors, field placement students, clients, partners providing services to clients at Youville Centre)